18F/unit-testing-node/pages/components/config.md

 The most expedient comparison is to use [`JSON.stringify()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify) on both objects and to compare the result.
-It's a blunt instrument, but for our small case, it getst the job done.
+It's a blunt instrument, but for our small case, it gets the job done.
 In this test, we'll use the `expect` form of [Chai BDD-style assertions](http://chaijs.com/api/bdd/).

-The test should looks something like:
+The test should look something like:

 ```js
   it('should validate a valid configuration', function() {